Skip to main content

 Green Smoke Is Farrow & Ball’s Most Popular Green Paint Color

-A decade ago, when blue paint was all the rage, Farrow & Ball Hague Blue was the British paint manufacturer’s most sought-after color.
+A decade ago, when blue was all the rage, Farrow & Ball Hague Blue was the British paint manufacturer’s most sought-after color.

 But in the past several years, as interest in green paint has surged, Green Smoke has emerged as a firm customer and designer favorite. farrow ball green smoke match